mkadlec/HauntedCemetary/README.md

 The story is a work in progress, so some choices just lead back to the beginning.
 Hopefully I can add more (or others can fork and add more story).

-To run, install Ruby, then from a command line simply execute "ruby Cemetary.rb" (assuming Ruby.exe is now in your OS's path)
+To run, install Ruby, then from a command line simply execute:

+<code>ruby Cemetary.rb</code> (assuming Ruby.exe is now in your OS's path)